khueue/crisp/README.md

 ## Compatibility

-Crisp should be compatible with:
+Crisp should be compatible with at least:

  * SWI-Prolog 5.10.2